 The structures affected by periodontitis include the covering of the tooth root (cementum), the bone and the fibres that connect the tooth root to the bone (periodontal ligament).

-If periodontitis is not treated, the structures that hold the tooth firmly into the gum can become so damaged that teeth become loose and may need to be removed.
+If periodontitis is not treated, the structures that hold the tooth firmly into the gum can become so damaged that teeth become loose, painful and may need to be removed.

 Signs of periodontitis include: